OpenDSA/OpenDSA/RST/en/SeniorAlgAnal/ProblemSolving.rst

 problem solver on track and requiring the problem solver to vocalize their process.
 The listener is actively checking for errors by the problem solver.
-See the handout for more details on this.
+See the article "How Pair Programming Really Works" for more details on this.

 Errors in Reasoning